-You will be asked to complete a questionnaire at three months and between four and six months after joining the study.
+You will be asked to complete a questionnaire three months and six months after joining the study.
 The questionnaires can be completed by email where we send you a secure link to the questionnaire, or with a member of the research team in person, or via telephone or video call.
 The questionnaires will take approximately 30 minutes to complete and will ask about your smoking habits, mental and physical health, and the health services you use.
 We may ask your GP to confirm your contact details if we do not receive a response after 3 attempts to contact you to complete the questionnaires.